metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

         'an-input-image.png',

         # the dir with model parameters required by the library.
-        # These come with this package and are curtesy of WeChat
+        # Model files come with this Perl module and are curtesy of WeChat
-        # which is part of OpenCV contrib packages
+        # which is part of OpenCV contrib packages.
-        # They are installed with this package and their default location
+        # They are installed with this module and their default location
         # is given by Image::DecodeQR::WeChat::modelsdir()
-        # Alternatively, specify your own model files:
+        # Alternatively, you specify here your own model files:
         Image::DecodeQR::WeChat::modelsdir(),

         # outbase for all output files, optional